Listening and spoken language support for students, families, schools and districts

 Most public and private schools in the United States have had little direct experience with students who are deaf or hard of hearing.
 When a school is unfamiliar with hearing loss, hearing aids, cochlear implants and other assistive devices commonly used by these students, it can be difficult to anticipate the students’ unique needs, both academically and socially.
 A mainstream consultant, who is a trained and experienced teacher of the deaf, provides support and training to school professionals, caregivers and students through a variety of personalized services which incorporate specific strategies to enhance each student’s communication access and success.
 Mainstream Services will work with a school’s team to create a customized consulting model that works for that school and the students it serves.
 Consultants are also available to do a one-time program evaluation and provide deaf and hard of hearing resources.

-Transitional Planning—Easing the Transition to the Mainstream
+Progression Planning Services—Easing the Progression to the Mainstream

-Transitioning from a specialized program, like those available at Clarke, to a mainstream school is a very exciting time for each child and family.
+Progressing from a specialized program, like those available at Clarke, to a mainstream school is a very exciting time for each child and family.
 Mainstream Services helps families lay out a set of steps to follow and offers support and guidance to both students and families during this important time of change.
 Once a school is chosen, a mainstream consultant begins to prepare the staff of the school to receive the student and is available to provide ongoing support through our itinerant services.
 But it can also raise a lot of questions:

 - What is the best placement for my child?